SarderLab/H-AI-L/README.md

     For non-sparse segmentation of WSI set the [--one_network] flag to 'True' this will use only the high resolution (HR) network for training and prediction

+### Quick start guide
+First, download the source codes and unzip them.
+Change the directory to the unzipped folder and run python segmentation_school.py --option new --project project Where 'project' is the desired name of the directory to contain the new HAIL project.

+Next, place training WSIs and XML annotations OR prediction WSIs in the folder your_project_name/TRAINING_data/0/.
+Place your pre-trained model(s) into the your_project_name/MODELS/0/HR/ (for dense prediction) and/or your_project_name/MODELS/0/LR/ (for sparse prediction) folders.
+Then, run
+  python segmentation_school.py --option option --project project --encoder_name encoder_name --one_network one_network

+Where 'option' is either train or predict,'project' is the directory name you specified before, 'encoder_name' is either res50, res101, or deeplab, and 'one_network' is either true (dense prediction with one network) or false (sparse prediction with cascaded low-high resolution networks).
+Please open and refer to the segmentation_school.py script for a full list of possible input parameters and their default values.